elbeardmorez/nixTools/increments/README.md

 # increments.sh

 ## description
-given a search set and a target, find all files satisfying the search under the target location and return a match list ordered by modification date to represent an incremental set, from which a dump of ordered incremental diffs is then created
+given a search set and a target, find all files satisfying the search under the target location and return a match list ordered by modification date to represent an incremental set, from which a dump of ordered incremental diffs is optionally created

 ## examples
 ```